UN inspectors arrive at Ukraine nuclear plant amid fighting

 “We are taking all the necessary measures to ensure that the plant is secure, that it functions safely and that the mission accomplishes all of its plans there,” he said.

-“I am going to consider the possibility of establishing a continued presence of the IAEA at the plant, which we believe is indispensable to stabilize the situation and to get regular, reliable, impartial, neutral updates of what the situation is there,” he said.

-The Russian Defense Ministry said Ukrainian forces unleashed an artillery barrage on the area and then sent a group of up to 60 scouts to try to seize the nuclear plant on the Dnieper River.
-It said that the Ukrainian troops arrived in seven speedboats but that Russian forces “took steps to destroy the enemy,” using warplanes.

-The Russian-installed administration in Enerhodar said at least three local residents were killed early Thursday by Ukrainian shelling.
+The Russian-installed administration in Enerhodar reported that at least three residents were killed early Thursday by Ukrainian shelling.

-The fighting came as Ukraine endeavored to start the new school year in the middle of a war.
-Just over half of the country’s are reopening to in-person classes despite the risks.

 In other developments, authorities with the Russian-backed separatist government in the eastern region of Donetsk said 13 emergency responders were killed by Ukrainian shelling in Rubtsi, a village in neighboring Kharkiv province.
 Much of the fighting in recent weeks and months has centered on the area.